Financial Services and Markets Authority (Belgium): Pensions

-Substantial shareholdings
+Notification of substantial shareholdings

 Having explained the FSMA's tasks in detail above.
 In details shareholders are required to notify their holdings to the FSMA when their stake exceeds or falls below certain thresholds.
 The initial threshold for the notification of substantial shareholdings in Belgium is 5%.

 Issuers having shares admitted to trading on a regulated market, for which Belgium is the home member state can stipulate additional notification thresholds, on the basis of article 18 of the law of 2 May 2007.

 International affiliations

 The FSMA is represented on the international bodies that coordinate supervision, such as the International Organization of Securities Commissions (IOSCO) and the International Organization of Pension Supervisors (IOPS).
 Finally, the FSMA has signed numerous bilateral and multilateral collaboration agreements with fellow supervisory authorities.
 The FSMA also sits on a number of supervisory colleges that coordinate the supervision of market infrastructures.

+Leadership

+Since inception in 2011, the President of the FSMA has been Jean-Paul Servais.